johnnykahalawai/wolips/README.md

 wolips
 ======

-Fork of wonder/wolips with changes to develop and debug in Eclipse 4.4 PDE
+Develop and debug in Eclipse 4.4.x PDE

-## Installation of WOLips to develop under Eclipse 4.4
+## Installation of WOLips to develop under Eclipse 4.4.x

 ### Prepare eclipse: